isomerpages/singapore-customs-old/_strategic-goods-control/08i2-bulk-permit-export-transhipment-and-intangible-transfer-of-technology.md

 -   Awareness and training
 -   Audits

-You may refer to Annex A of the  [STS Handbook](https://www.customs.gov.sg/-/media/strategic-trade-scheme-handbook-updated-as-of-1-oct-2019.pdf?la=en&hash=A000476C57FC8E3A6B3CB2AD569BD4F93BDE4031) for more details.
+You may refer to Annex A of the  [STS Handbook](/documents/businesses/strategic-trade-scheme-handbook-updated-1-oct-2019.pdf) for more details.

 ## Applying for Bulk Permit

-You may apply for a Bulk Permit by completing and submitting this  [form](https://form.gov.sg/#!/5c7f50d3bd0db30017e1eaa1),  [TradeFIRST self-assessment checklist](https://www.customs.gov.sg/-/media/tradefirst-selfassessment-checklist-approved-31may2019.xlsx?la=en&hash=ED74065B31B86785B1F625E9D4DBCE2AFFF77DF7) and supporting documents via the contact details listed in the form to the Schemes & Engagement Branch.
+You may apply for a Bulk Permit by completing and submitting this  [form](/documents/businesses/31May2019-final-TradeFIRST-SelfAssessment-Checklist-approved.xlsx) and supporting documents via the contact details listed in the form to the Schemes & Engagement Branch.

 Once the application is received, an account manager will be assigned as Singapore Customs’ contact point to the company for the assessment and other Customs matters.